 Housing Families NOW

-Housing Families NOW will house six families for 3-6 months; approximately 24 individuals at a given time.
-During this time frame, families will become progressively responsible for their living expenses.
-This well-defined time frame helps motivate families to quickly adopt changes and implement strategies that will ensure they are able to maintain their home.
-Once a family graduates from the program, a new family will join.
-The program is ongoing; there is not a timeline for program completion.
+Bethany houses six families for three to six months; approximately 24 individuals at a given time.
+During this timeframe, families quickly and progressively become responsible for their living expenses; they are motivated to adopt and implement strategies that ensure they are able to maintain their home.
+Once they complete the program, families can continue to reside in the home.

 A Story of Success from Clients of